citrix-openstack/osnotify/README.md

 to the specified host.

 ## Install
-In order to install this software, you need to execute the `tools.sh` script, found in this dir.
+In order to install this software, you need to execute the `setup.sh` script, found in this dir.
 To install the package to `targetdir`:

-    ./tools.sh install targetdir
+    ./setup.sh install targetdir

 ## Development
 If you would like to develop, specify a directory, where the environment will